icc-canoo/handbook/docs/first-two-weeks.md

 ## Week 1

 ### Your first day
-In all likelihood, your first day will be a Monday.
+Your first day will be a Monday.
 We want you to stay home that day and not work.
 Don't worry: you'll get paid and this doesn't count towards your paid holiday allowance.
 Spend the time reading this handbook, doing laundry, going for a walk, seeing friends, or anything else you need to do to clear your head and get ready for this next phase in your career.

 ### Your second day
 We have a policy of holding no meetings on Tuesdays (we gave it the highly original name of No Meeting Tuesdays), but your first Tuesday is an exception to that rule.
 We want your team to be available to meet you and we know they'll have no meetings that day, so it's the perfect time to get everyone together.